African art > Chair > Luba seat

-A kneeling female figure forms the receptacle of a deceased sovereign leader (Luba, Roberts).
-It supports the circular tray whose center is eroded.
-The scarifications of the female figure, protruding, on spikes, surround the umbilical, the centre of the world. associated with lineage, and those of the lower abdomen, horizontal, symbolize fertility.
-This stool named lupona , or kioni or kipona, kiona, according to the sources, constitutes the meeting point of the sovereign, his people, and protective spirits and ancestors, where symbolically and spiritually past and present mingle.
-It was once the seat on which the king was inducted mulopwe.
-The seats were arranged on leopard skins at the inauguration of the new leader.
-It was only after sitting there that his address was royal and divine.
-Apart from these exceptional circumstances, the seats were not used and remained stored in secret locations.
-Satin black brown patina, locally grainy.
-Lacks at the base.
+Sacrality of the carved seats, regalia of prestige, in the primitive African art.
+A female figure squatting with legs widely apart (Zula style), supporting the tray of a circular seat, forms the "receptacle of a deceased sovereign chief" (Luba, Roberts).
+The protruding scarification marks converging towards the umbilicus, the "center of the world" associated with lineage, bear witness to notions of fertility.
+This stool named lupona ,or kioni ,kipona , kiona , according to the sources, is the meeting point of the sovereign, his people, and the protecting spirits and ancestors, where past and present symbolically and spiritually mingle.
+It once formed the foundation on which the king was enthroned.
+The seats were laid out on leopard skins when the new chief was inaugurated.
+It was only after he sat down that his address took on a royal and divine character.
+Other than in exceptional circumstances, the seats were not used and were stored in secret locations.

 Watch the video

 This item is sold with its certificate of authenticity

 Estimated shipping cost

 You could also be interested by these items